zhivko-georgiev/SoftUni/Java Basics/Java Basics - Exam 26.05.2014/README.md

 Total : **370 / 400** - I'm so proud of myself!

-Initially, I was so scared from Java(probably because of Eclipse) since my first experience with programming was with C#(and Visual Studio respectively).
-But with till the end of the course I started to really like it.
-For me, Java is like the bigger brother of C#.
+Initially, I was so scared from Java (probably because of Eclipse) since my first experience with programming was with C# (and Visual Studio respectively).
+But till the end of the course I started to really like it.
+For me, Java is like the older brother of C#.
 They have so many in common.
 I would say that I like both languages, their predictiveness, strong typing, error handling and so on.